 We used a fairly standard set-up for text classification, using pretrained GloVe-Twitter embeddings \citep{pennington_glove_2014} with 200 dimensions for generating word-level features and then averaging the word-level embeddings to represent tweet-level features.
 We train a linear SVM model and measure the performance on the fixed test set.

 For every interval $t_i$, we receive $N$ instances for seeking the annotator feedback to acquire more labeled data for retraining the current model.
-Depending upon the mitigation algorithms, i.e. Random, Uncertainty, or Error-Avoidance Sampling; we sample the instances to get annotations from the oracle.
+Depending upon the mitigation algorithms, i.e. Random, Uncertainty, or Error-Avoidance Sampling; we sample the instances to obtain annotations from the oracle.
 To mimic human behavior, the label for the instance given by the oracle annotator is not always correct.
-Based on the lab-scale experimental results of Section \ref{sec:5}, the memory decaying behavior of humans follows the sigmoid function in our annotation task.
-Thus, we utilize the value of a sigmoid function with different parameters to find the probability that the oracle generates a correct or erroneous label due to memory decay of the class as given in the formulation of equation \ref{eqn:1}.
-We define the ``Memory Decay'' component in Figure \ref{fig:algo} just right to the oracle to highlight this memory decaying behavior of the oracle.
-We use 3 different parameter settings to add errors through the memory decaying behavior of the oracle (annotator):
+Based on the lab-scale experiment's discussion in Section \ref{sec:5}, we note that the error probability score for annotators making errors in annotation can be depicted using a parameterized sigmoid function in our annotation task.
+Thus, we utilize the value of a sigmoid function with different parameters to find the probability that the oracle generates a correct or erroneous label due to memory decay of the class as given in the formulation of equation \ref{eqn:2}.
+We define the ``Memory Decay'' component in Figure \ref{fig:algo} precisely to the oracle to highlight this memory decay behavior of the oracle.
+We use 3 different parameter settings to add errors through the memory decay behavior of the oracle (annotator):

-\begin{enumerate}[label=\arabic*)] \item \textbf{Slow Decaying:} computes a sigmoid function with parameters estimated from errors observed in the crowd experiment: $\alpha = 0.0434$, $\beta = 0.9025$, and $\gamma = 0.75$. \item \textbf{Fast Decaying:} uses a sigmoid function that converges to 1 faster than the slow decaying and induces errors more frequently: $\alpha = 0.03$, $\beta = 1.00$, and $\gamma = 1.00$. \item \textbf{No Decaying:} assumes that our oracle always gives the correct labels and does not have any memory decay of the knowledge of any class.
+\begin{enumerate}[label=\arabic*)] \item \textbf{Slow decaying:} computes a sigmoid function with parameters estimated from errors observed in the crowd experiment: $\alpha = 0.0434$, $\lambda = 0.9025$, and $\gamma = 0.75$. \item \textbf{Fast decaying:} uses a sigmoid function that converges to 1 faster than the slow decaying and induces errors more frequently: $\alpha = 0.03$, $\lambda = 1.00$, and $\gamma = 1.00$. \item \textbf{No decaying:} assumes that our oracle always gives the correct labels and does not have any memory decay of the knowledge of any class.
 Hence, we use the true ground truth labels for each annotation. \end{enumerate}